 Trade receivables comprise a widespread customer base.
-Management evaluated credit risk relating to customers on an ongoing basis.
+Management evaluates credit risk relating to customers on an ongoing basis.
 If customers are independently rated, these ratings are used.
 Otherwise, if there is no independent rating, risk control assesses the credit quality of the customer, taking into account its financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the board.

-Nqaba purchases eligible home loans originated by EFC to staff employed by the Eskom group.
+Ngaba purchases eligible home loans originated by EFC to staff employed by the Eskom Holdings SOC Ltd group.
 Policies that govern credit risk are in place.
 These policies require that various criteria around valuation, affordability and credit history are met, in compliance with the National Credit Act, prior to the approval of a loan.
 Credit risk is the risk that an asset, in the form of a monetary claim against a counter party, may not result in a cash receipt (or equivalent) in accordance with the terms of the contract.
 Credit risk in the company arises from various forms of lending.
 Financial assets, which potentially subject the company to concentrations of high credit risk, consist primarily of mortgage advances.
 Loans and advances are presented net of impairment provisions.
-The company register mortgage bonds as security against advances.
+The company registers mortgage bonds as security against advances.

-Advances exceeding 80% of the property market value are guaranteed by Eskom and its subsidiaries.
-The fair value of this guarantee approximates R92 million (2014: R79 million).
+Advances exceeding 80% of the property market value are guaranteed by Eskom Holdings SOC Ltd and its subsidiaries.
+The fair value of this guarantee approximates R87 million (2015: R92 million).

 The amounts advanced are secured by first mortgages on the property purchased and are repayable over an average period of 27 years.
 The risk of default by the employee is reduced as the monthly instalments are deducted from the employee's salary.
-Credit risk of Eskom group employees are re-assessed when they leave Eskom's service.
-These exemployees may arrange for a monthly debit order or make over-the-counter deposits to settle the monthly instalment.
+Credit risk of Eskom Holdings SOC Ltd group employees are re-assessed when they leave Eskom's service.
+These ex-employees may arrange for a monthly debit order or make over-the-counter deposits to settle the monthly instalment.

-The weighted average current loan-to-value ratio of the home loan book at 31 March 2015 was:
+The weighted average current loan-to-value ratio of the home loan book at 31 March 2016 was:

-2010 2014 Weighted average current loan to value ratio (%) 65.69% 60.46% The average loan amount in relation to the total home loan book value at 31 March was: Average loan amount - Home loans 235,775 223,865 Loan amount as a percentage of the loan book (%) 0.012% 0.012%
+2016 2015 Weighted average current loan to value ratio (%) 66.24% 65.69% The average loan amount in relation to the total home loan book value at 31 March was: Average loan amount - Home loans 247,489 235,775 Loan amount as a percentage of the loan book (%) 0.015% 0.012%

-Management of credit risk
+3. Financial risk management (continued) Management of credit risk